Private, In-Home Tutoring in Barton, New York

-SchoolTutoring Academy’s tutoring programs for Barton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Barton, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Residents of the Town of Barton will attend the Tioga Central School District (TCSD), which provides education from kindergarten to grade twelve at three facilities.
 The TCSD has created a curriculum that meets the educational demands of the New York State (NYS) Common Core Learning Standards (CCLS), specifically in mathematics and English language arts.
 Staff works to prepare students for subsequent learning, giving them a foundational understanding of all core subjects.
 Literacy in all subject matter and competency with mathematical computations is the focus of the CCLS, to date.